creatvie-introvert/btr-directory-mvp/README.md

 ### Skeleton Plane

-- Mobile-first layouts for clarity and accesibility
+- Mobile-first layouts for clarity and accessibility
 - Consistent header and footer across all pages
 - Scannable layouts using sections and headings
 - Clearly labelled forms with logical field order